Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    1. Generate the system configuration

-      > **Note:** If it is desirable to expedite booting into the USB, this step may be skipped.
-Instead, after logging into the PIT for [#first time](#51-first-login) and running `pit-init`, the USB will gain connectivity and SSH.
-As long as the required files are present, then one may continue to the first time boot.

       > **Note:** Ensure that you select a reachable NTP pool/server passed in using the `--ntp-pools`/`--ntp-servers` flags, respectively.
 Adding an unreachable server can cause clock skew as chrony tries to continually reach out to a server it can never reach.

       ```bash